BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-04-09-kubecon-europe-2024.md

  * All clusters need to use Cilium as their CNI
 * Cluster Mesh option has to be enabled on each cluster

-Liz Rice did a live presentation of cluster mesh capabilities with some use cases and functionalities like :
+Liz Rice did a live presentation of cluster mesh capabilities with some use cases and functionalities like:

  * Creation of global services
  * The ability to setup affinity rules for local cluster and remote one, to prefer the usage of local cluster pods and fallback to remote if needed.